 ambient sound – the background noises that are present in a scene or on location, such as wind, water, crowds, and traffic.
 Ambient sounds are important in video and film work because they provide audio continuity between shots, they prevent unnatural silence when there is no other sound, and they can be used to establish a mood.
 Also called ambient audio, ambient noise, ambience, atmosphere, atmos, background sounds, or background noise.
 See also location sound.

 Ambisonics – various recording and playback techniques, developed in the UK in the 1970s by the British National Research Development Corporation, that use multichannelmixing technology to create a variety of surround sound effects.
 The sound data can be encoded and decoded to produce a 2-dimensional (horizontal-only) or 3-dimensional (full-sphere) sound field.
-Unlike other surround sound formats, Ambisonics is not encoded into signals for specific speakers, but contains representations of the sound field, called the B-format (see soundfield microphone), that includes source directions instead of speaker positions.
+Unlike other surround sound formats, Ambisonics is not encoded into signals for specific speakers, but contains representations of the sound field, called the B-format, that includes source directions instead of speaker positions.
 This technique allows for the signal to be decoded specifically for the speaker setup at a given location or venue, allowing for a considerable amount of flexibility in the number of speakers and their position.
-Until recently Ambisonics has not been much of a commercial success, but with the advent of more powerful digital signal processing (as opposed to the analogcircuitry used in the early years), interest in Ambisonics hs been increasing since the 1990s.
-See also higher-order Ambisonics.
+Until recently Ambisonics has not been much of a commercial success, but with the advent of more powerful digital signal processing (as opposed to the analogcircuitry used in the early years), interest in Ambisonics hs been increasing since the 1990s, especially with the advent of immersive sound.
+Ambisonics uses several interdependent audio tracks that can be decoded into most other end-user formats, such as stereo, 5.1 surround, 7.1 surround,immersive sound, etc. That means that only one Ambisonic recording or mix needs to be created to be used with the various formats.
+See also higher-order Ambisonics (HOA).

 American Association of Independent Music (A2IM) – a non-profit trade organization serving the independent music community by representing their interests in the marketplace, in the media, and in government affairs.